WinnieNg3210/JS_Project/README.md

 ## **Background**

-Defender of Beauty & Justice(DBJ) is a one-player game that has a mix of functionality between Plant vs. Zombies and the classic arcade game, Alien Invasion.
+Moon Power is a one-player game that has a mix of functionality between Plant vs. Zombies and the classic arcade game, Alien Invasion.

 Similar to Alien Invasion, you have control of where to fire your weapon at the Aliens, or in our case the enemies.